farsightsec/axa/README.md

 * `libaxa`: middleware for AXA protocol including connection and encapsulation/decapsulation
-* `sratunnel`: a tool that enables remote SIE data appear on a local socket
+* `sratunnel`: a tool that copies remote SIE data to the local network
-* `sratool`: a debuging interface capable of exercising and examining AXA
+* `sratool`: a debuging interface to exercise and examine AXA protocol operations

 The `sratunnel` source code is intended as a working example of calling `libaxa` to set up an SRA session, turn on an SIE channel, set a single and